MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Frontend vs. backend v-cores and Pro licenses

-Power BI Premium provides unlimited distribution of Power BI content to end users without requiring Pro licenses.
+Power BI Premium provides unlimited distribution of Power BI content to end users without requiring Power BI Pro (Pro) licenses.

 The cost of Power BI Premium is split equally between *frontend and backend v-cores*.
 Frontend v-cores are mostly responsible for the web service, reporting, and user experiences.
 Power BI datasets consume resources from backend v-cores.
 To get the best value from Power BI Premium, customers should strive to strike a balance between frontend and backend usage.
 For more information, see [What is Power BI Premium?
 (Capacity nodes)](../enterprise/service-premium-what-is.md#capacity-nodes).

-A Power BI Pro (Pro) license is required to publish and manage Power BI content.
+A Pro license is required to publish and manage Power BI content.
 Pro licenses are typically assigned to developers and administrators, not end users.

 ### PPU licenses

 The Premium Per User (PPU) license is a per-user license that provides a lower-cost price point for Premium Gen2.
 PPU licenses are typically purchased by small and medium-sized companies.
-They support all the Premium capabilities for data modeling listed above.
+They support all the Premium capabilities for data modeling listed earlier.

 > [!TIP]
 > It's possible to incrementally upgrade Pro licenses to PPU licenses.